tsleng93/SocialBubble/README.md

 To generate the underlying data for the plots in Figure 3, users should run the code 'figure3Code.m', which runs the code and produces the underlying .csv files.

 The R code 'plots.r' can be run as it is in order to generate the exact plots of Figures 1-4 and S3-7.
-To generate analogous plots from regenerated data, the .csv files should be amended, with those generated from 'MainCode.m' and 'figure3Code.m'
+To generate analogous plots from regenerated data, the .csv files should be replaced with those generated from 'MainCode.m' and 'figure3Code.m'

 To generate the data and plots for Supplementary Figure S1, users should run the code 'suppfigureS1.m'